witted-research/openzen/docs/python_api.rst

 Overview
 ========
 The OpenZen language bindings allow you to access sensor data from Python.
-The function names are the same which are used by the OpenZen C API.

 You can find a complete OpenZen Python example in this `file <https://bitbucket.org/lpresearch/openzen/src/master/examples/ExamplePython.py>`_.